-In this project I wanted to reimagine marketing material for the original Mad Max film from 1979.
+In this project, I wanted to reimagine marketing material for the original Mad Max film from 1979.
 I created a dynamic poster inspired by the vernacular of the Mad Max universe.
-I wanted metal, rust, texture and destruction to reveal the content of the poster over a given time period.
+I wanted metal, rust, texture, and destruction to reveal the poster's content over a given period.

-The objective of this project was to explore how to make static visual content more dynamic and interesting.
-The content had to respond and change to natural elements without any human interaction.
+This project aimed to explore how to make static visual content more dynamic and exciting.
+The content had to respond and change to natural elements without human interaction.
 The movie poster is intended to be displayed outdoors and change with the natural elements.
-If tested/calculated right the movie poster can display all the content at a given time almost like a Polaroid that slowly develops.
+If tested/calculated correctly, the movie poster can display all the content at a given time, like a Polaroid that slowly develops.

 Inspired by the rusty and gritty vernacular of Mad Max, I experimented with using metal as the basis and rust or oxidization as a medium to display content.
-Raw untreated mild steel rusts fairly quickly under natural conditions so in order to form the rust in readable content, I used a large format UV printer to print the masking layers.
+Raw untreated mild steel rusts fairly quickly under natural conditions, so to form the rust in readable content, I used a large format UV printer to print the masking layers.

 Using a large format flatbed printer, I masked off areas of the metal surface that I did not want to rust.
-The mask was a thick transparent UV ink which allowed for the metallic surface to be visible through it.
+The mask was a thick transparent UV ink which allowed the metallic surface to be visible.
 White ink was used for the Mad Max wordmark on both sides of the poster.

-In order for me to rapidly test the 'development' process of the rust, I accelerated the oxidization process by spraying the metal surface with a mixture of hydrogen peroxide, table salt and vinegar.
-The exposed metal rusted instantly revealing the content.
+To rapidly test the 'development' process of the rust, I accelerated the oxidization process by spraying the metal surface with a mixture of hydrogen peroxide, table salt, and vinegar.
+The exposed metal rusted instantly, revealing the content.

-The front and back of the poster revealed high contrast text from the oxidation process.
+The front and back of the poster revealed high-contrast text from the oxidation process.
 The front of the poster contains a partial cropping of the Mad Max wordmark with an outlined "Now Showing Everywhere" covering the whole poster.
-The back of the poster contains the full transcribed narration of the Mad Max trailer.
+The back of the poster includes the full transcribed narration of the Mad Max trailer.
 The rust and metal texture truly convey the destructive spirit of the movie.

-After many months, the poster surface continues to transform by itself to reveal interesting new textures and oxidization patterns.
-In a unique way the poster is very much alive and breaks the short-lived static life of a traditional movie poster.
+After many months, the poster surface transforms by itself to reveal intriguing new textures and oxidization patterns.
+Uniquely the poster is very much alive and breaks the short-lived static life of a traditional movie poster.